Prednisolone is a similar drug of the new generation. An analogue of prednisolone without side effects. Indications for use

 • fluid and sodium retention in the body (peripheral edema);

-• hypokalemia syndrome (hypokalemia, arrhythmia, myalgia or muscle spasm, unusual weakness and fatigue);
+• hypokalemic syndrome (hypokalemia, arrhythmia, myalgia or muscle spasm, unusual weakness and fatigue);

-• growth retardation and ossification processes in children (premature closure of the epiphyseal growth zones);
+• slower growth and ossification processes in children (premature closure of epiphyseal growth zones);

 • osteoporosis (very rarely - pathological bone fractures, aseptic necrosis of the head of the humerus and femur);